- Many Windows 10 users encountered that their laptops won't connect to the TV via HDMI.

 - Press Windows Key + X to open Device Manager.

 - Locate and right-click on the video driver.

 - Click on Update driver.

 Alternatively, you can update all your drivers automatically with just a couple of clicks using third-party tools.

-We strongly recommend the DriverFix tool to update your drivers in order to avoid the damage to your PC by manually downloading the wrong driver versions.
+We strongly recommend the DriverFix tool to update your drivers in order to avoid damage to your PC by manually downloading the wrong driver versions.

-In order to keep your PC including hardware components safe and efficient, the latest drivers should always be installed, like display driver.
+In order to keep your PC including hardware components safe and efficient, the latest drivers should always be installed, like a display driver.

 This great tool was developed so that you do not have to worry about manually downloading and installing your drivers yourself.